poul1x/drtaint-arm32/README.md

 drtaint
 ===

+**disable ASLR!**

 This project is an attempt to improve the drtaint: https://github.com/toshipiazza/drtaint.
 It's still raw, with some bug fixes and new features added.

 ## Build (Cross compilation on linux host)